When to Replace Your Watch Battery: The Complete Guide

 Complications and functions.
 Every additional function draws power.
 A watch with backlighting, an alarm, a chronograph, or a perpetual calendar will drain its battery faster than a clean three-hand quartz.
 If you use these functions frequently, expect battery life at the shorter end of the typical range.

 Temperature extremes.
 Batteries perform best at moderate temperatures.
-Exposure to sustained high heat - a car dashboard in summer, prolonged direct sunlight - accelerates chemical degradation inside the battery.
-Sustained cold - alpine conditions, cold storage - reduces the battery's ability to deliver current, which can cause the watch to stop temporarily even with charge remaining.
+Sustained high heat a car dashboard in summer, prolonged direct sunlight accelerates chemical degradation inside the battery.
+Sustained cold alpine conditions, cold storage reduces the battery's ability to deliver current, which can cause the watch to stop temporarily even with charge remaining.

 Movement quality.
 A higher-quality movement runs on less power.
-Swiss-made quartz movements from ETA and Sellita are significantly more power-efficient than generic movements at lower price points.
-The difference in battery life between a quality Swiss movement and a generic Asian movement at the same price tier can be measured in years.
+Swiss-made quartz movements from ETA are significantly more power-efficient than generic movements at lower price points.
+The difference is not marginal it is measured in years of battery life.

 Age of the battery at purchase.
 Watch batteries have a shelf life.
 A watch that has sat in a display case or warehouse for two years before you buy it may have a battery that is already partially depleted.
 This is why authorised dealers typically replace the battery at point of sale for new watches.